 THE SHEEP AND THE GOATS

-You have goat-like traits, if you heard of the Gift of Salvation through Jesus Christ and refused to accept Him as your Lord and Savior.
-On the day of rapture, He will take His sheep and leave the goats behind.
-Goats that repent and choose to become sheep after they have been left behind will have another chance (at a very high cost), while the stubborn ones will spend eternity in the lake of fire (Matthew 25:31-33; 41).
+You have goat-like traits, if you heard of the Gift of Salvation through Jesus Christ and refused to accept Him as your Lord and Saviour.
+On the day of Rapture, He will take His sheep and leave the goats behind (1 Thessalonians 4:16-17).
+Goats that repent and choose to become sheep after they have been left behind on earth (post Rapture) will have another chance at a very high cost (as they will then risk being martyred - Revelation 6:9–11), while the stubborn ones will spend eternity in the lake of fire (Matthew 25:31-33; 41).

 May we be guided!